sbt/contraband/docs/01-schema.md

 ### Map type

-Contraband allows to use `StringStringMap` type, which is translates to `scala.collection.immutable.Map[String, String]`.
+Contraband allows to use `StringStringMap` type, which translates to `scala.collection.immutable.Map[String, String]`.

 ### Lazy type